October 2025 - Intercultural calendar

 - 15 October: Simchat Torah - Judaism

 - Jewish day to celebrate the reading of the Law, the Torah.
-In some congregations, Simchat Torah is observed concurrently with Shemini Atzeret in one day.
+It is customary to celebrate the completion of reading the Torah with singing and dancing.

 - 21 October: Diwali - Hinduism